 Amid tensions between Christians and Jews, Sara strove to create a space in her salon where all could gather and bond over artistic experiences: noble and commoner, gentile and Jew.
 An Enlightenment thinker, she played a major role in shaping the cultural world of Berlin.
-Though many of her family members and friends converted to Christianity, Sara remained steadfast in her commitment to Jewish life and causes, giving generously to schools, orphanages and Hebrew publications.
+Though many of her family members and friends converted to Christianity, Sara remained steadfast in her commitment to Jewish life and causes.

 The program features some of the works Sara commissioned from JS Bach’s sons.